 SsangYong has a pretty poor reputation when it comes to interiors, so the inside of the Tivoli may surprise potential buyers even more than how the car looks from outside.
 That’s because the design of the cabin can stand its ground next to most of the cars in this class, thanks in part to an eight-inch central screen, plus an adjustable instrument cluster that lights up in six different colours.

-The standout features of the Tivoli Ultimate trim are a new 10.25-inch digital instrument display and eight-inch central touchscreen that rival the tech found in most competitors.
+The standout features of the Tivoli Ultimate trim are a new 10.25-inch digital instrument display and a larger central touchscreen that rival the tech found in most competitors.

 Though the Tivoli’s interior is undoubtedly a vast improvement over other SsangYong models, there are still a few gripes here and there.
 There are a few too many black gloss trim inserts for our taste and some of the materials aren’t up to the standards of the best in this class.
 The area below the infotainment screen has been improved for the facelift but a few scratchy plastics remain on show.